joinnextblock/attn-protocol/README.md

 - Leverages existing Nostr infrastructure rather than building from scratch
 - Allows for progressive enhancement as more sophisticated solutions develop

-## How do I participate as a content promoter?
+## How do I participate as a PROMOTER?

-As a Buyer in the protocol, you can:
+As a PROMOTER in the protocol, you can:
 - Specify Nostr Events to promote
 - Set custom bid amounts in `sats_per_second`
 - Define required viewing durations for content
-- Choose trusted billboard nodes for verification
+- Choose trusted BILLBOARD nodes for verification
-- Submit promotion requests through Nostr events (kind: 18888)
+- Submit PROMOTION requests through Nostr events (kind: 18888)
-- Exercise direct control over promotion parameters
+- Exercise direct control over PROMOTION parameters

-Buyers publish kind:18888 events to initiate promotions, specifying their bid, the content to promote, and which billboard operators they trust.
+PROMOTERS publish kind:18888 events to initiate PROMOTIONS, specifying their bid, the content to promote, and which BILLBOARD operators they trust.

-## How do I participate as a content viewer?
+## How do I participate as a PROMOTION VIEWER?

-As a Seller in the protocol, you can:
+As a PROMOTION VIEWER in the protocol, you can:
 - Set personal asking prices in `sats_per_second`
-- Select trusted billboard operators
+- Select trusted BILLBOARD operators
 - Earn by viewing promoted content
 - Participate through simple Nostr events (kind: 17888)
 - Maintain full control over which content to view
 - Adjust asking prices based on market conditions
-- Create and maintain block lists to filter out unwanted promotions
+- Create and maintain block lists to filter out unwanted PROMOTIONS
 - Specify which kinds of content you're willing to view (text, images, videos, etc.)

-Sellers publish kind:17888 events to signal availability, specifying their asking price and which billboard operators they accept.
-They can also reference a NIP-51 list (kind:30003) to block specific promotions or promoters.
+PROMOTION VIEWERS publish kind:17888 events to signal availability, specifying their asking price and which BILLBOARD operators they accept.
+They can also reference a [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md) list (kind:30003) to block specific PROMOTIONS or PROMOTERS.

-## How do I filter the promotions I see?
+## How do I filter the PROMOTIONS I see?

-The PROMO PROTOCOL gives you complete control over which promotions you see:
+The PROMO PROTOCOL gives you complete control over which PROMOTIONS you see:

-- **Block specific promotions**: Add any promotion event ID to your block list
+- **Block specific PROMOTIONS**: Add any PROMOTION event ID to your block list
-- **Block specific promoters**: Add any promoter's pubkey to your block list
+- **Block specific PROMOTERS**: Add any PROMOTER's pubkey to your block list
 - **Filter by content type**: Specify which kinds of content you're willing to see promoted
-- **Default allow model**: You'll only see promotions you haven't explicitly blocked
+- **Default allow model**: You'll only see PROMOTIONS you haven't explicitly blocked
 - **Real-time updates**: Your preference changes take effect immediately

 These filtering capabilities ensure you maintain control over your promotional content experience while still participating in the ecosystem.

-## How do block lists work?
+## How do PROMOTION VIEWER block lists work?

-Block lists in the PROMO PROTOCOL use the NIP-51 standard:
+Block lists in the PROMO PROTOCOL use the [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md) standard:

 1. **Creating a block list**: Publish a parameterized replaceable list (kind:30003) with the d-tag "promotions-block-list"
-2. **Blocking promotions**: Add the event IDs of objectionable promotions as e-tags
+2. **Blocking PROMOTIONS**: Add the event IDs of objectionable PROMOTIONS as e-tags
-3. **Blocking promoters**: Add the pubkeys of objectionable promoters as p-tags
+3. **Blocking PROMOTERS**: Add the pubkeys of objectionable PROMOTERS as p-tags
-4. **Referencing your block list**: Include a "global_block_list" tag in your kind:17888 seller event
+4. **Referencing your block list**: Include a "global_block_list" tag in your kind:17888 PROMOTION VIEWER event
 5. **Updating preferences**: Publish a new version of your block list to update your preferences

-Billboards must fetch and respect your block list when matching promotions, ensuring you never see content you've chosen to block.
+BILLBOARDs must fetch and respect your block list when matching PROMOTIONS, ensuring you never see content you've chosen to block.

 ## What types of content can I choose to see?

 You can specify exactly which types of promoted content you're willing to view:

-- Use "k" tags in your kind:17888 seller event to list accepted content kinds
+- Use "k" tags in your kind:17888 PROMOTION VIEWER event to list accepted content kinds
 - For example:
-  - `["k", "1"]` for regular text notes
-  - `["k", "20"]` for media content (NIP-68)
+  - `["k", "20"]` for media content ([NIP-68](https://github.com/nostr-protocol/nips/blob/master/68.md))
-  - `["k", "22"]` for short vertical video (NIP-71)
+  - `["k", "22"]` for short vertical video ([NIP-71](https://github.com/nostr-protocol/nips/blob/master/71.md))
-- If you include any "k" tags, billboards will only show you promoted content of those kinds
+- If you include any "k" tags, BILLBOARDs will only show you promoted content of those kinds
-- If you don't include "k" tags, billboards may show you any kind of content (unless blocked)
+- If you don't include "k" tags, BILLBOARDs may show you any kind of content (unless blocked)

-This gives you fine-grained control over the format of promotions you receive.
+This gives you fine-grained control over the format of PROMOTIONS you receive.

-## How do I run a billboard?
+## How do I run a BILLBOARD?

-Billboard operators maintain full autonomy over implementation details.
+BILLBOARD operators maintain full autonomy over implementation details.
 The protocol defines only the communication standards, while operators can:
 - Choose how to handle event deletions
 - Implement custom matching algorithms
 - Select verification methods